-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-In this article
+In this article:

 - Routes from the U.S.

-- Best Award Values
+- Best award values

 - Miles that can book LATAM flights

 LATAM announced that it’s planning to leave the oneworld alliance within the next year.
 The withdrawal won’t be immediate.
 But once it goes into effect, you’ll no longer be able to use oneworld partner miles, such as American Airlines AAdvantage® miles or British Airways Avios, to book LATAM flights — unless those airlines partner with LATAM independently.

 LATAM hasn’t publicly announced when it will be leaving.
 However, according to the Australian airline, Qantas, frequent flyers will no longer be able to use their Qantas points to book LATAM flights after Oct.
 1, 2020.
 Meanwhile, LATAM has told prospective passengers that they are actively reviewing an earlier departure date.